krypciak-zz/FreeArgParser-Java/README.md

 ```

 <h2>Implementation</h2>
-After importing the .jar, classes used can be found in me.krypek.freeargparser
+After importing the .jar, classes used can be found in me.krypek.freeargparser<br>
 Here's a simple two argument program:

 ```java